Affordance-based Robot Manipulation with Flow Matching: Introduction

 The subsequent challenge involves deploying the visual affordance across robot manipulation learning paradigms.
-From the traditional behavior cloning with convolutional networks~\citep{zhang2022learning} to transformer-based learning structures~\citep{shridhar2023perceiver}, extensive research has modeled robot action trajectories from visual scenes.
-A recent line of work builds on successes in diffusion models~\citep{chi2023diffusion} with Denoising Diffusion Probabilistic Models (DDPM~\citep{ho2020denoising}) and Denoising Diffusion Implicit Models (DDIM~\citep{song2020denoising}) to generate motion trajectories to capture multimodal action distributions.
+A recent line of work builds on successes in curriculum-based imitation learning~\citep{blessing2023information}, probabilistic movement primitive modeling~\citep{yildirim2024conditional}, and diffusion models~\citep{chi2023diffusion} to generate motion trajectories to capture multimodal action distributions.
 Flow Matching is another novel generative method.
-Sharing theoretical similarities with diffusion process, flow matching aims to regress onto a deterministic vector field to flow samples toward the target distribution. \citep{lipman2022flow} has proven that the simplicity of flow matching objectives allows favorable performance in stable training and generation quality compared to solving complex stochastic differential equations in stochastic denoising diffusion process.
+Sharing theoretical similarities with diffusion process, flow matching aims to regress onto a deterministic vector field to flow samples toward the target distribution. \citep{lipman2022flow} has proven that the simplicity of flow matching objectives allows favorable performance in stable training and generation quality compared to solving complex stochastic differential equations in the stochastic denoising diffusion process.
 We extend flow matching to the robotics domain.
 As shown in Fig.~\ref{fig:overall}, the proposed method would flow the random waypoints to the desired action trajectories based on multi-task affordances in a single flow matching policy.

 We also construct a Real-world Activities of Daily Living (ADLs) dataset with 10 tasks.
 The novelty of our dataset is that it contains the same scenarios but with multi-task affordance and robot trajectories.
-Experimental evaluation on our dataset empirically demonstrates that the prompt tuning method for learning affordances achieves performance competitive, and sometimes beyond other finetuning protocols across data scales, vision-language fusion architectures, and prompt variants.
-Furthermore, we showcase that across several benchmarks, flow matching attains favorable performance in training stability, generation quality, and computational efficiency amongst competing methods of behavior cloning.
+Experimental evaluation on our dataset empirically demonstrates that the prompt tuning method for learning affordances achieves performance competitive, and sometimes beyond other finetuning protocols across data scales and vision-language fusion architectures.

-This is the first attempt to ground VLM-based affordance with flow matching for real-world robot manipulation.
-We have also first systematically evaluated robot manipulation with flow matching on several benchmarks, including various input representations, robot control types, and manipulation tasks.
-Our code has been released \url{https://github.com/HRI-EU/flow_matching}.